Pep3M/ui-chat-example/README.md

 [Example4](src/examples/Example4.tsx) shows how to integrate `react-ui-chat` with a real-time chat server using the [ChatIo](src/examples/Example4/ChatIo.tsx) component prepaid with socket.io-client.

+For this example to work, you need to run the [chat-nodejs-socketio](https://github.com/Pep3M/chat-nodejs-socketio) server.

 ## How to run the examples

 1. Clone this repository.